2014-08-31 - Version 3.3.1 released, using the new name. No functional changes from 3.3.0.

 $ git clone https://github.com/sqlitebrowser/sqlitebrowser.git

-Note - Don't clone the repo to a directory with a quote character (') in it's name (eg ~/tmp/foo').
-There's an open bug for that which breaks the build.
+Note - Don't clone the repo to a directory with a quote character (') in it's name (eg ~/tmp/foo'), as compiling will error out.

 And compiling it: